davecar21/spiderman-comics/README.md

 ## Description

-Lists the comics that feature Spider-Man (Peter Parker) and whose issues in series only start in 2022.
+Using the Marvel API (https://developer.marvel.com/), The Spiderman Comics plugin will lists the comics that feature Spider-Man (Peter Parker) and whose issues in series only start in 2022.
 Show both the title and the image of the comic.

 ### Dependencies